 5. Exit or Disposal Activities-On March 2, 2010, we acquired a 168,450 square foot building in Corona, California for \$11.8 million and we have relocated our distribution facility from Everett, Washington to this facility.
 We believe that we will be more effective distributing our products through a distribution center located in Corona, California due to the majority of our vendors being located in Southern California.
-In conjunction with the closure of the Everett, Washington distribution facility, we have recorded \$0.9 million of employee benefit costs (severance and performance bonuses) and \$0.3 million of other costs to exit the facility during the three months ended May 1, 2010.
-These costs are included in cost of goods sold in our condensed consolidated statements of operations.
+In conjunction with the closure of the Everett, Washington distribution facility, we have recorded \$0.6 million of lease termination costs and \$0.3 million of other costs to exit the facility during the three months ended July 31, 2010, included in cost of goods sold in our condensed consolidated statements of operations.
+In July 2010, we entered into an amendment of the lease for our combined home office, ecommerce fulfillment center and the exited distribution facility in Everett, Washington, which terminated our lease commitments for a portion of the leased space in exchange for additional charges to be paid over the life of the remaining lease period.
+The lease termination costs recorded reflect the present value of these future charges.
+Additionally, as a result of the amended lease agreement, during the three months ended July 31, 2010 we incurred a \$0.3 million charge related to the disposal of long-lived assets and we recognized a \$0.2 million benefit related to deferred rent liability.
+These amounts are included in cost of goods sold on our condensed consolidated statements of operations.